 A manual shower mixer (from £60) has the hose and spray coming out from a wall unit, with a temperature control to adjust the temperature.

-Thermostatic mixers are similar to manual mixers but have a built-in thermostat that automatically adjusts the water temperature if a tap elsewhere in the house is being used.
+Thermostatic mixers are similar to manual mixers but have a built-in thermostat that automatically adjusts the water temperature (but not the pressure) if a tap elsewhere in the house is being used.
 They start at £125.

-Power showers start at £200 and are connected to an integral pump to boost flow rate — however they are not compatible with combi boilers as they need a supply from both a cold water cistern and a hot water cylinder.
+Power showers start at £150 and are connected to an integral pump to boost flow rate.
+However, they are not compatible with combi boilers as they need a supply from both a cold water cistern and a hot water cylinder.

 These are just the basic shower types.
-Digital showers, shower towers, columns and cabins, all offer a luxury showering experience, with a multitude of sprays and jets — at a cost of course, from £250 – £2,000 upwards.
+Digital showers, shower towers, columns and cabins all offer a luxury showering experience, with a multitude of sprays and jets — at a cost of course, from £250 upwards.

-This is a tricky one to cost.
-A very basic inexpensive enclosure, that is a couple of glass side panels and a door, or a quadrant enclosure with double doors, can cost as little as £70-£80.
-However, you still need to factor in the cost of a shower tray, which will cost from £60 at the lowest end.
+Don’t forget, however, that you still need to factor in the cost of a shower tray, which will cost from £60 at the lowest end.

-A complete ‘wet room‘ style enclosure, complete with walk-in tray and frameless shower screen will cost from £550, whilst just a frameless fixed enclosure, with no door, will start at around £200.
+A complete ‘wet room‘ style enclosure, complete with walk-in tray and frameless shower screen will cost from £550.
+A frameless fixed enclosure, with no door, will start at around £200.

-Wet room kits can also be purchased which include everything you need to form a platform, drainage and waterproofing equipment (but excluding tiles) — these cost around £500-£600.
+Wet room kits can also be purchased.
+These come complete with everything you need to form a platform, drainage and waterproofing equipment (but excluding tiles) — they cost around £500-£600.

-Basins designed to sit in or on a vanity unit allow for storage — such as recessed, semi-recessed or freestanding basins which cost from £90 but remember to factor in the cost of the unit they sit on or in, too.
+Basins designed to sit in or on top of a vanity unit (including freestanding basins and semi-recessed models) allow for useful storage beneath.
+These basins cost from £90, but remember to factor in the cost of the unit they sit on or in, too.

-Whilst most basins are ceramic, glass, metal and stone are all options — but cost more than a standard ceramic basin.
+While most basins are ceramic, glass, metal and stone are all options but cost more.
 The most common basin size is 550mm x 400mm.

 Shop bathroom fixtures and fittings for your project

-At the lower end of the price scale are floor-mounted, low-level WCs, which cost from £60.
-Traditional-style high-level toilets are another option, as are more modern-looking wall-mounted WCs — they usually see the cistern and pipework concealed within a frame in a studwall.
+Floor-mounted, low-level WCs cost from £50.
+Traditional-style high-level toilets are another option, as are more modern-looking wall-mounted WCs — here the cistern and pipework is typically concealed within a frame in a studwall.

-When making sanitaryware choices, consider the effect they will have on the price of taps too.
-Counter-top, bowl-style basins, for example, will require wall-mounted taps or those set into a vanity unit, whilst freestanding baths will need wall- or floor-mounted taps — these can be more costly than simple mixer taps located on the bath or basin, both to buy and fit.
+Your choice of sanitaryware will affect which taps you can have.
+Counter-top, bowl-style basins, for example, will require wall-mounted taps or those set into a vanity unit, while freestanding baths will need wall- or floor-mounted taps.
+These can be more costly than simple mixer taps located on the bath or basin, both to buy and fit.

-When you are budgeting for your new bathroom, don’t forget tiles, heated towel warmers, lighting and frames for baths to be built in to.
+When you are budgeting for your new bathroom, don’t forget labour costs, tiles, heated towel warmers, lighting and frames for baths to be built in to.

-To tile a small bathroom would take one to three days and cost between £350 and £800.
-These prices will vary depending on the tiles and sanitaryware you specify.
+To tile an average size bathroom would take one to five days.
+Costs of around £65/m² can be expected, although these prices will vary depending on the tiles and sanitaryware you specify.